 Yes.
 LAMP Fellows will receive a stipend of Rs.
 23,000 per month during the course of the Fellowship.

-Since each LAMP Fellow will be working directly with the assigned MP, the designated work space will depend on the arrangement that the MP and LAMP Fellow arrive at.
+Since each LAMP Fellow will be working directly with the assigned MP, the designated workspace will depend on the arrangement that the MP and LAMP Fellow arrive at.
 MPs do not have formal office spaces in Delhi.
-Most interaction, including professional or business meetings, happen in designated spaces within their residences.
-It will depend on a case by case basis whether the MP will want the LAMP Fellow to work out of the office space at his/her residence, or make other arrangements for office space.
-It is important that the MP be able to contact the LAMP Fellow for any research work at all reasonable hours even if they do not share office space.
+Most interactions, including professional or business meetings, happen in designated spaces within their residences.
+The MP may want the LAMP Fellow to work out of the office space at his/her residence or may make other arrangements for office space.
+The MP should be able to contact the LAMP Fellow for any research work at all reasonable hours even if they do not share office space.

 LAMP Fellows will not be provided with any office equipment under the Fellowship.
 LAMP Fellows will be expected to use their own computers or internet connections.